alciakng/BPMN-RAG/README.md

 ### 1. Upload BPMN Models

-- Navigate to **BPMN Loader** page
+- Navigate to **BPMN 적재** (BPMN Loader) page
 - Upload `.bpmn` file (optionally with process image)
 - Click **적재하기** (Ingest)
 - Model is parsed, loaded into Neo4j, and embedded using `bpmn2neo`

 ### 2. Ask Questions

-- Go to **Chat** page
+- Go to **프로세스 분석** (Process Analysis) page
 - Type natural language queries:
-  - Where are the bottlenecks?
+  - Can you explain the social insurance premium calculation process in the payroll payment process?
-  - How many lane handoffs occur?
+  - What are the improvements for this process?
-  - How do data objects flow?
+  - Can you write the improvements for this process as BPMN XML code?

 ### 3. Compare Processes